Exports

 File Naming Convention

-Exported files are prefixed with the Flint name:
+Exported files are prefixed with Export - and the Flint name:

-E (Flint Name) Original Name.mdFor example, a note called Getting Started.md from a Flint named NUU Flint becomes:
+Export - (Flint Name) Export Name.mdFor example, a note called Getting Started.md from a Flint named NUU Flint becomes:

-E (NUU Flint) Getting Started.mdThe E prefix indicates an exported file.
+Export - (NUU Flint) (Doc) Architecture Overview.mdThe Export - prefix indicates an exported file.
 This naming ensures exported files are distinguishable when imported into other Flints.

-Links are rewritten to reference the prefixed file names:
+Links that resolve to exported files are rewritten to reference the prefixed file names:

 Source: